Move-In Fall 2026 Semester

 Families should expect move-in day to be exciting, as well as emotional.
 To get through it, students and family members need to stay open to the unexpected and be in the moment as much as possible.

-7 Tips that can make for a smoother move in experience:
+Tips that can make for a smoother move-in experience:

-- Move-in is by appointment, you will receive instructions from the Campus Housing Staff.
-We will direct you to the proper locations for check in, unloading your vehicle and parking.
-Please be patient as there may be short wait times as others unload belongings.
+• Move-in is a several-step process once you arrive; you will receive instructions from the Campus Housing Staff.
+We will direct you to the proper locations for check-in, unloading your vehicle, and parking.
+Please be patient, as there may be short wait times as others unload belongings.

-- Bring miscellaneous supplies.
-You might need bottled water, snacks, scissors, thumbtacks, clothes hangers, pocket change for snack machines, a flashlight and basic cleaning materials, including window washing solution and a small whisk broom.
+• Bring miscellaneous supplies.
+You might need bottled water, snacks, scissors, thumbtacks, clothes hangers, a flashlight, and basic cleaning materials, including window washing solution and a small broom.

-- Inspect the room before you unpack and note any damages already present on the room condition report.
-Our staff checks all rooms prior to move in, but if you notice any issues such as no AC, or trouble with locking the room door please report it to a Campus Housing staff member right away.
+• Inspect the room before you unpack and note any damages already present on the room condition report.
+Our staff checks all rooms before move-in, but if you notice any issues, such as no AC or trouble with locking the room door, please report it to a Campus Housing staff member right away.

 Dining Services